 Crime prevention strategies mostly focus on surveillance and penalties for breaking the law.
 However, physical and social context in communities can facilitate or mitigate criminal activities.
 The purpose of this study is to investigate how the built environment and socioeconomic characteristics of communities are associated with mental health concerns and crime.
 The National Poll of Community Social and Physical Environment can be accessed via this website: https://cihf.shinyapps.io/nature_mh/

-This website shows poll data collected via phone from a sample of 1,000 United State residents.
-The data cover interviewees' perceptions of their communities on the following topics:
+This tool shows poll data collected via phone from a sample of 1,000 United State residents.
+The data cover interviewees’ perceptions of their communities on the following topics:

 - Access to attractive natural sights

 What is the Source of Data for This Study?